Estrelarot/TelegramBotV1/README.md

 * Hosting on Server
 * Download the Files from Here
 * Upload it to your Server and Extract it
-* Set Webhook to main.php in root folder of bot
+* Set Webhook to index.php in root folder of bot

 WEBHOOK URL
    ```sh